trilogy-group/ws-eng-conduit-ai-assessment/README.md

    - Spend time exploring the code to understand its structure and logic.
    - Understand how to extend the data model, expose an API, consume an API in the frontend, and how article authoring works.

-4. **Use Aider:**
+4. **Use Cline:**

-   - You must use the pre-installed Aider CLI for AI.
-You can check out the [Aider documentation](https://aider.chat/docs/usage/tutorials.html) to learn how to use it.
+   - You must use the pre-installed Cline VSCode extension for AI.
+You can check out the [Cline documentation](https://docs.cline.bot/) to learn how to use it.
-   - You will use an assessment-specific API key (provided on the Crossover page), which allows about 200 messages.
+   - You will configure an assessment-specific API key (provided on the Crossover page) in Cline's settings.

 5. **Understand how to Plan:**